The Pussycat Dolls: Legal dispute over 2021 comeback

 Scherzinger's lawyer released a counter-statement to Antin's claims.
-Amongst the response was details of $600,000 advance from Live Nation that Antin had received to support the tour and now "won't or can't repay", as well as accusing Antin of "trading on Nicole's name without her consent" and public release of the group's financial arrangements for the tour.
-Scherzinger concluded that the lawsuit was "ludicrous and false", and that under those circumstances, the tour cannot happen.
-Scherzinger further responded the Antin's lawsuit with a counter-claim in August 2022 that Antin has been trying to orchestrate a comeback for the band as far back as 2017.
-According to papers filed by Scherzinger, it was on the promise of a comeback that Antin obtained funds from Live Nation and tried to unsuccessfully revive the Pussycat Dolls for a reunion with American singer Pia Mia as the group's lead.
+In the response were details of an advance of $600,000 from Live Nation that Antin had received to support the tour and now "won't or can't repay", as well as an accusation of Antin "trading on Nicole's name without her consent" and a public release of the group's financial arrangements for the tour.
+Scherzinger concluded that the lawsuit was "ludicrous and false" and that, under those circumstances, the tour cannot happen.
+Scherzinger further responded to the lawsuit with a counter-claim in August 2022 stating that Antin has been trying to orchestrate a comeback for the band as far back as 2017.
+According to papers filed by Scherzinger, it was on the promise of a comeback that Antin obtained funds from Live Nation and tried unsuccessfully to revive the Pussycat Dolls for a reunion with American singer Pia Mia as the group's lead.
 Mia was allegedly paid $100,000 for the arrangement which never came to fruition.
 Scherzinger and Antin reached an agreement for the group's 2019 tour which was subsequently delayed due to the COVID-19 pandemic.
-Scherzinger's position stated that the original 2019 agreement elapsed and a new venture agreement was needed to proceed with the tour.
-Along the requirements was compensation and appropriate shares and control over the group to recongise Scherzinger's personal and financial commitments to the reunion.
-According to Scherzinger, the Pussycat Doll's promotional appearances on The X Factor: Celebrity and subsequent Australian performances were financed and sourced by Scherzinger.
-The case against Antin alleges the use of Scherzinger's likeness to promote a tour for which there was no agreement in place, and that Antin has appropriated funds from the Live Nation advance for activities that were not related to Pussycat Dolls business.
+Scherzinger's position stated that the original 2019 agreement had lapsed and a new venture agreement was needed to proceed with the tour.
+Additional requested agreement terms included compensation, appropriate shares, and control over the group to recognise Scherzinger's personal and financial commitments to the reunion.
+According to Scherzinger, the Pussycat Dolls' promotional appearances on The X Factor: Celebrity and subsequent Australian performances had been financed and sourced by Scherzinger.
+The case against Antin alleges that Scherzinger's likeness was used to promote a tour for which there was no agreement in place and that Antin has appropriated funds from the Live Nation advance for activities that were not related to Pussycat Dolls business.
 These claims have been refuted by Antin's lawyers and will be subject to further litigation.
+In November 2024, the dispute was settled without further details being disclosed, although Scherzinger did go on to confirm she would be open to another reunion.